Trequetrum/halogen-sudoku-solver/NTupleAlgorithm.md

 ## How do Tuples constrain a board?

 An N-Tuple is a set of options with cardinality **n**, paired with a list of indices of length **n**.
 Each N-Tuple constrains the board in 2 ways:

-  1) Constrain the cells at each index to be a subset of the set of options.
+  1) **Naked  Constraint:** Constrain the cells at each index to be a subset of the set of options.
-  2) Constrain the peers of this n-Tuple to be disjoint with the set of options.
+  2) **Hidden Constraint:** Constrain the peers of this n-Tuple to be disjoint with the set of options.

 In either case, you remove the minimal number of elements possible such that this constraint is met.